KTRDeveloper/charity-dao/docs/index.md

 ![Tally charity dao home page](./images/tally_charity_dao_home_page.png)

 ### The Proposal Lifecycle on Tally
-First of all, we need to transfer some Sepolia Ether to the accounts that will be used to interact with the Charity DAO.
+First of all, we need to transfer some Sepolia ETH to the accounts that will be used to interact with the Charity DAO.
 Then we'll need to connect to Tally with each of these accounts and delegate voting powers.
 Delegation allows a token holder to transfer his/her voting power to another user (with the possibility to withdrawn at any time) while keeping the underlying assets.
 In fact, only delegated tokens can participate in voting and if you wish to vote directly, you will need to delegate your voting power to yourself.
 To delegate voting power on Tally, simply click on the Delegate button on the DAO home page and indicate the account to which you want to delegate.

 ![Delegate vote](./images/delegate-your-vote.png)